stosh689/stosh689/README.md

       print(f'    Group size: {obs["group_size"]}')

+import networkx as nx
+import matplotlib.pyplot as plt

+# Set up an empty graph
+G = nx.Graph()

+# Open the data file with the network information
+with open('bacteria_data.txt', 'r') as f:
+  # Loop through the lines in the file
+  for line in f:
+    # Split the line into two parts: the bacteria and the mycelium
+    bacteria, mycelium = line.strip().split(',')
+    # Add an edge between the two nodes
+    G.add_edge(bacteria, mycelium)

+# Draw the graph using the spring layout
+pos = nx.spring_layout(G)
+nx.draw(G, pos, with_labels=True)

+# Display the graph
+plt.show()

 <!---
 stosh689/stosh689 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.